michellab/BioSimSpace/python/README.md

 * Module files containing implementation details are prefixed with an underscore, i.e. `_process.py`

+* Where possible, external packages are hidden inside each module, e.g. `import mdtraj as _mdtraj.`

 * Each module file contains an `__all__` variable that lists the specific items that should be imported.